Can certain dietary choices reduce my risk of cancer?

 Phytochemicals are substances found in plant-based foods.
 Some experts suggest that people can reduce their risk of cancer by eating more fruits, vegetables and other foods that contain phytochemicals.
 They may also support bone, heart and brain health.

-Common types of phytochemicals include beta carotene, vitamin C, folic acid and vitamin E. Good sources of phytochemicals include broccoli, cauliflower, carrots, tomatoes, garlic, peas and beans (including soy), whole grains, nuts, flaxseed and grapefruit.
+Familiar types of phytochemicals include beta carotene, vitamin C, folic acid and vitamin E. Less familiar are isoflavones, flavonoids, phytosterols, and others.
+Good sources of phytochemicals include broccoli, cauliflower, carrots, tomatoes, garlic, peas and beans (including soy), whole grains, nuts, flaxseed and grapefruit.

 Should I take herbs or dietary supplements?